1) What age can you start private lessons?

 11) We have completed our 50 hours of driving practice.
 When can we go to the DMV and pick up their restricted license?

 A) All new drivers under the age of 18 must hold a permit to drive (learners license or instruction permit) for 6 months before they are eligible for a driver's license.
-At the end of the session I give the students a letter outlining the items and dates they will need to have when they go to the DMV.
-If they have lost this letter you may need to email me to find out.
 Please make an appointment at: www.doj.mt.gov/driving

 12) Will the DMV look at the 50 hour practice log?

-16) How can I help my new driver learn to drive.
+13) How can I help my new driver learn to drive?

 A) Driving is a complex task that is not natural.
 It will take years/100 of hours to become a safe driver.
 Early on, find safe areas that are not heavily traveled (parking lots, dirt roads, fields).
-When the class begins, try to mirror what we are teaching in the class.
+When the class begins, try to mirror what I am teaching.
 For example: our first drive is in the parking lot.
 This means that you should also be driving in parking lots with them.
 Then just following what we are doing and soon your new driver will become confident and so will you.